sarwaralamini/zephyr-toast/README.md

 toast.error("Something went wrong.
 Please try again.");

 // Show a warning toast
-Toast.warning("Your session will expire in 5 minutes.");
+toast.warning("Your session will expire in 5 minutes.");

 // Show an info toast
 toast.info("3 new messages in your inbox.");

+// Show a zen toast (light)
+toast.zen("Everything is running smoothly.");

+// Show a void toast (dark)
+toast.void("Just a quick update.");
 ```

 ## Demo

-Open `zephyr-toast-demo.html` in your browser to see ZephyrToast in action and explore all available options.

-Additionally, you can open the [Toast Notification Generator](https://sarwaralamini.github.io/zephyr-toast) to easily create your own toast notifications.
+Easily create your own toast notifications using the [Toast Notification Generator](https://sarwaralamini.github.io/zephyr-toast).
+Simply open `index.html` and start customizing your toasts with different styles, icons, and messages.

 ## Dependencies